 By 1720 coffee plants were cultivated in Indonesia, and soon after, coffee was introduced to Central America.
 Mocha beans were famous for their naturally chocolaty taste.

-Nowadays, the term “mocha” refers to the presence of added chocolate flavourings in coffee drinks rather than the coffee beans themselves.
+Thus, Why is mocha called mocha is because the term “mocha” refers to the presence of added chocolate flavorings in coffee drinks rather than the coffee beans themselves.

 How To Make A Mocha?

 The steps for making a Mocha coffee are similar to that of a latte, regardless of its origin.

 “If you have a coffee maker at home,” It should be easy to use

 Before you begin brewing, make sure to have the following ingredients on hand, which are mentioned below.

 - 1/2 oz (14 ounces or 3 teaspoons)

 Follow the below steps & learn HOW TO MAKE A MOCHA easily:

 - Before you can start brewing, you will need to collect your equipment and ingredients.
 Now is the time to grind your espresso into the portafilter of your espresso machine.

 - Once you have enough coffee ground, pour some chocolate syrup into your latte cup.